Coronavirus (COVID-19) updates and resources

 Telehealth is a doctor visit through video chat or over the phone.
 It allows you to take care of your health without having to leave home.
 Your plan will pay for telehealth visits with your doctor.
 If you can’t reach your doctor, call 24/7 NurseLine 24 hours a day, seven days a week at the number on your ID card.

 Note: Call ahead before planning an office visit.
 Some provider offices, as well as state and local offices, may be closed during the COVID-19 emergency.
 Be sure to call ahead before planning an in-person visit to check if the office is open.

 Take care of your mental health

-Psych Hub offers free online resources and videos to help you manage stress, talk to children about coronavirus disease 2019, cope with job loss and other COVID-19 challenges.
+Psych Hub offers free online resources and videos to help you manage stress, talk to children about coronavirus, cope with job loss and other COVID-19 challenges.

 Finding resources you may need

 Free or low-cost services near you